slavenf/sfl-library/doc/small_map.md

     The element may be constructed even if there already is an element with the key in the container, in which case the newly constructed element will be destroyed immediately.

     Iterator `hint` is used as a suggestion where to start to search insert position.

-    Iterator `hint` is ignored due to container's underlying storage implementation.
-This overload exists just to have this container compatible with standard C++ containers as much as possible.

     **Returns:**
     Iterator to the inserted element or to the already existing element.